fraenzi/popmod_snowfinch/docs/predictive_model.md

 #### Literature view on survival estimates for Snowfinches

-There is, as far as we know, only one published study on apparent survival in Snowfinches from the Appennine [@Strinella.2020].
+There is, as far as we know, only one published study on apparent survival in Snowfinches.
+It is from the Appennines [@Strinella.2020].
 The mark-recapture study took place between 2003 and 2017, and a couple of different mark-recapture models accounting for transients [@Pradel.1997] were used to estimate annual apparent survival.
 Depending on the model used, they found annual apparent survival to be between 0.51 and 0.64 for adult females, between 0.44 and 0.54 for adult males and between 0.09 and 0.13 for first year birds.
 In addition, they found a strong negative correlation between apparent annual survival of adult females and average temperature during the breeding season.
 In the Austrian Alps, Ambros Aichhorn regularly ringed Snowfinches between 1964 and 2004 in winter.
-Also in these data, a strong negative correlation between temperature during the breeding season and female apparent survival is visible (own analyses in prep.).
+Also, in these data, a strong negative correlation between temperature during the breeding season and female apparent survival is visible (own analyses in prep.).
 The average apparent annual survival was 0.63 (95% 0.56 -  0.70) in males and 0.50 (0.36 - 0.64) in females [@zauner_apparent_2022].

 #### Own data on survival

-In the project at the Swiss Ornithological Institute, we are marking individuals between since May 2015 and we perform systematic searches for marked individuals.
+In the project at the Swiss Ornithological Institute, we are marking individuals since May 2015 and we perform systematic searches for marked individuals.
 Until August 2023 we collected over 8000 resightings and over 900 recaptures (Fig. \@ref(fig:dataprepsurv)).
 Here, we present first, preliminary, analyses of those data and analyses results.
-The results are far from being perfect.
-The analyses serve to get an impression on how well we can estimate apparent survival, to identify gaps in the data and lack of knowledge, so that we can better plan our future research activities.
+The results are far from being perfect, but they serve to get an impression on how well we can estimate apparent survival, to identify gaps in the data and lack of knowledge, so that we can better plan our future research activities.

 <div class="figure">
 <img src="figures/CH_Snowfinch.jpg" alt="Marking- and capture/resighting data of Snowfinches in the project of the Swiss Ornithological Institute.
 Individuals are presented on the y-axis, the time is given on the x-axis.
 Dots are captures (blue as nestling, orange as fledged bird), open circles are resightings and brown crosses are findings of dead birds.
 Horizontal lines connect recaptures, resightings or findings of the same individual." width="3000" />